WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 * `preflight.(js|css)` are outputted to filesystem, and are served by `webpack-dev-server`
 * `index.html` is served by `webpack-dev-server`

+Opening `index.html` directly from filesystem works too.

-Note that as all static assets are served by *webpack-dev-server* we could also set absolute paths for prefligt resources in `index.html`.
+Note that as all static assets are served by *webpack-dev-server* one could also set absolute FQDNs for preflight resources in `index.html` denoting the intent for the app to be consumed visa `localhost` now.

 ```html
 <!DOCTYPE html>